stephhazlitt/ruhu-ebird-observations/R/ruhu-ebird-observations.md

 -   cool analysis!
 -   citizen science + [eBird](https://ebird.org/) is awesome!
--   have I seen a Rufus Hummingbird 🐦 lately?
+-   have I seen a Rufous Hummingbird 🐦 lately?

 and *then* I thought ...